 - What resources are available to English learners during Smarter Balanced Field Testing? (added 10-Jan-2014)

-The Smarter Balanced Usability, Accessibility, and Accommodations Guidelines provide a list of the available universal tools, designated supports, and accommodations for use on the Field Test.
+The Smarter Balanced Usability, Accessibility, and Accommodations Guidelines (PDF) provide a list of the available universal tools, designated supports, and accommodations for use on the Field Test.
 All students have access to universal tools, such as highlighter, embedded ruler, strikethrough, and English dictionary.
 ELs also may have access to appropriate designated supports, such as stacked translations and bilingual dictionary.
 ELs with disabilities may use accommodations designated in their individualized education program (IEP) or Section 504 plan, such as closed captioning or braille.

 - Will there be a primary language assessment? (added 10-Jan-2014)